 In our previous post we already mentioned some of the benefits that mental training means for your swimming career.
-However, the list of advantages is not over yet, and that is why it’s important to continue focusing on this topic.
+However, the list of advantages is not over yet, and that is why it’s important to continue focusing on this topic and also on body & mind training works.
 Whether you’re a professional swimmer or you’re just about to start your private swimming lessons in London, being present and focusing on your surroundings will definitely help your progress.
 You may already know some of the main benefits of having a healthy mindset when it comes to sports: firstly, not letting your mind wander will lead to better focus on what you’re actually doing (a new swim stroke, the breathing techniques or anything else that you’re working on with your private coach).

 Accepting things is another important aspect of being mindful: not every day is the same, and if you don’t perform as you expected during a swimming session, you’ll need to bounce back from this feeling and keep going.
 Being a positive influence for your environment is another important point we mentioned in the previous article, because this way you can have a better relationship with your coach, your teammates and of course, your friends and family.